wandb/docs/docs/tutorials/weave_models_registry.md

     _tokenizer: Any = PrivateAttr()

     def model_post_init(self, __context):
-        # we can simply paste this from the "Use" tab from the registry
+        # paste this from the "Use" tab from the registry
         run = wandb.init(project=PROJECT, job_type="model_download")
         artifact = run.use_artifact(f"{self.chat_model}")
         model_path = artifact.download()